ameerahaider/AWS-Cloud-Tasks/Task8/README.md

-# Deploying an Application using AWS CodePipeline on ECS EC2
+# Deploying an Application using AWS CodePipeline on ECS EC2 using Terraform

 ## Introduction